brainhack-school2025/analyses_friends_annotations/README.md

 ## Main goal
 The main goal of this brainhack project is to do basic statistical analyses to the friends annotations data and to present the results in the form of visualisations.
-These analyses will provide better context and information about the visual stimuli on different levels of analyses (season, episodes, scenes, segments, frames).
+These analyses will provide better context and information about the visual stimuli on different levels of analyses (season, episodes, scenes, segments).
 Ultimately, to understand what happens when humans view multi-modal stimuli like a video, we need descriptions of each stimuli type (visual, transcript, narrative, emotions etc. ).
 With the available annotations in the annotations dataset, that are mainly visual, this project will try to be a good foundational descripition of the visual data for future inquiry about the other types stimuli modalities.
 With this data description produced, doing cross-modal correlations between the emotions and visuals could be one of the many possible future analyses to better understand video media, tv, cinema and our brains.

 ## Learning goals:
 I plan to use this project to learn how to group data into panda dataframes and use visualisation tools to plot the data included in clean datasets.
-I will also try to learn how to write efficient code using functions ad package.
-Building a website presenting my final analyses is also one of my learning goals.
+I will also try to learn how to write efficient code using functions and make a package.
+Building a website for my final analyses is also one of my learning goals.

 ## Data used
 Theses analyses are made on the friends annotations dataset, it is available as a submodule in this repo.